 The spa time should only be roughly 10 minutes.
 If this is tolerated, then turning down the spa to 80 degrees Fahrenheit =27 degrees Celsius if tolerated.

 Again, each time the temperature is lowered the time should begin very gradually to see how it is tolerated.
 If this is tolerated, then a longer time in the same temperature would be warranted.
 If not, then turn up slightly and try the next day at a slightly warmer temperature.
-You are looking to create a slight hypothermia (chilling of the muscles), although this is not as comfortable as warm or hot water, it can really help to relieve muscles spasms very well.
+You are looking to create slight hypothermia (chilling of the muscles), although this is not as comfortable as warm or hot water, it can really help to relieve muscles spasms very well.
 Many times it works even better than warmer water.
 If the 80 degrees Fahrenheit =27 degrees Celsius works, then try going down to 70 degrees Fahrenheit=21 degrees Celsius.
 This lower temperature range between 70-80 degrees Fahrenheit = 21-27 degrees Celsius seems to be the most productive for treating the muscle spasms.
 It works against you to add things that increase heat while in the spa or spa pool.

 It is good once out of the pool to do some therapeutic exercises to help the blood flow.
-Many times this is the best time for those who suffer with Parkinson’s Disease or Multiple Sclerosis to have the best mobility and the lowest amount of spasm in the musculature.
+Many times this is the best time for those who suffer from Parkinson’s Disease or Multiple Sclerosis to have the best mobility and the lowest amount of spasm in the musculature.

-Remember, this treatment has been helping patients with both of these disorders since the first research was done in the 1800’s in Germany.
+Remember, this treatment has been helping patients with both of these disorders since the first research was done in the 1800s in Germany.
 Because of its labour intensive nature, it has been dropped from most hospitals and treatment facilities.
 It certainly is worth a try to see if this can help you.

 CLOSING STATEMENT- “Most people have attained their greatest success just one step beyond their greatest failure.”
 Napoleon Hill

 Be Well and Choose Happiness.